nukehub-dev/nukehub.org/manual/about.md

 NukeHub operates under the
 <a target="_blank" href="https://opensource.org/licenses/BSD-2-Clause">
 BSD-2-Clause license</a>, ensuring an open and collaborative environment for everyone.

-We encourage contributions, knowledge sharing, and innovation within the boundaries of this license.
+We are committed to contributing to the Sustainable Development Goals, particularly:

+- SDG 4: Ensure quality education and promote lifelong learning opportunities for all.
+- SDG 7: Ensure access to affordable, reliable, and sustainable energy.
+- SDG 9: Build resilient infrastructure, promote inclusive and sustainable industrialization, and foster innovation.